crytic/building-secure-contracts/program-analysis/echidna/advanced/finding-transactions-with-high-gas-consumption.md

 estimateGas: true
 ```

-In this example, we will also reduce the size of the transaction sequence to make the results easier to understand:
+In this example, we'll also reduce the size of the transaction sequence for easier interpretation:

 ```yaml
 seqLen: 2
 estimateGas: true
 ```

-# Run Echidna
+# Executing Echidna

-Once we have the configuration file created, we can run Echidna like this:
+With the configuration file created, we can run Echidna as follows:

 ```
 echidna gas.sol --config config.yaml